AMendes12/University-Project-Site/README.md

 This project demonstrates competencies in:

 -Website planning and mockup creation;

 -Structuring multi-page sites;

 -Applying design rules and color schemes;

--Implementing animations and DOM manipulation;
--Writing clean, standards-compliant code as required in the evaluation criteria.
+-Implementing animations and DOM manipulation;-Writing clean, standards-compliant code as required in the evaluation criteria.